davidkroeg/computer-vision-setup/README.md

 This project is set up for the [**Eclipse** Java IDE](https://www.eclipse.org/downloads/).
 See [this repo](https://github.com/imagingbook/imagej1-plugins-ide-setup) for alternative setups (IntelliJ and Netbeans).

-See [this repository](https://github.com/Digital-Media/HagenbergThesis) for other LaTeX templates.
+See [this repository](https://github.com/Digital-Media/HagenbergThesis) for a collection of other LaTeX templates.